-Made of durable stainless steel, this product is one of the more enjoyable and user-friendly smoker boxes.
+The Weber 7576 universal stainless steel box is made of durable stainless steel, this product is one of the more enjoyable and user-friendly smoke boxes.
 Like many of those featured here, it comes with a hinged lid, which simplifies adding extra wood chips.

 The lid is hinged but also has a built-in edge that makes refills extra easy.

-This box might not fit all gas grills but works well in Weber Q200 and 2000 series.
+The Weber 7576 universal stainless steel box might not fit all grills but works well in Weber Q200 and 2000 series.
 Make sure you double-check your grill’s dimensions to make sure this box will fit.